-- All, or substantially all the assets of an entity within The Art Room are merged with or acquired by a third party, or we expand or re-organise our business, in which case your personal information may form part of the transferred or merged assets or we may need to transfer your information to new entities or third parties through which our business will be carried out.
+- All, or substantially all the assets of an entity within Place2Be are merged with or acquired by a third party, or we expand or re-organise our business, in which case your personal information may form part of the transferred or merged assets or we may need to transfer your information to new entities or third parties through which our business will be carried out.

-- In the case of people applying for jobs or volunteers at The Art Room, applications will be shared with the Recruitment team, recruiting managers and interview panels.
+- In the case of people applying for jobs or Counselling Placements at Place2Be, applications will be shared with the Recruitment team, recruiting managers and interview panels.

-For volunteers, your information will be shared with:
+- For Counsellors on Placement with us, your information will be shared with:

 - Your family and personal representatives;

-- Individuals and organisations who hold information related to your reference or volunteer application, such as current, past or prospective employers, educators and examining bodies and employment and recruitment agencies;
+- Individuals and organisations who hold information related to your reference or placement application, such as current, past or prospective employers, educators and examining bodies and employment and recruitment agencies;

 - Third parties who hold information related to your financial record such as financial organisations, credit reference agencies and debt collection and tracing agencies;